work-shop/newport-art-museum-website/wp-content/plugins/woocommerce-services/readme.txt

 10. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.16.1 =
+* Clear shipping rates when changing package weight or signature requirement so they can be recalculated
+* Correctly purchase a "First Class Envelope" or a "First Class Package Service" label depending if the package is an envelope or not

+= 1.16.0 =
+* Add international destinations support to USPS label printing
+* Fix bug with Shipping Label pointer dismissal when creating a label for the first time
+* Fix z-index issue with purchased shipping label ellipsis menu components
+* Prevent checkout with invalid ZIP code when using Automated Taxes
+* Fix tax calculation with multiple line items sharing product tax class
+* Display native tax tables for custom rates
+* Add street-level accuracy for tax calculation

 = 1.15.1 =
 * Fix the "Save changes" button staying disabled after failing to save the shipping method settings